mdsheikhmohaimenulislam/Assignment-10/README.md

 ### Features

-- User Authentication – Secure login and registration using Firebase

 -  **User Authentication** – Secure registration and login using Firebase Auth
 -  **Plant Management (CRUD)**
   -  Add new plants